Showing posts with label waterpower. Show all posts

 2009 ~ Friday, July 24, Historic Markers Lauderdale County Alabama

-My husband spent the day driving me around Florence, he would stop and let me out long enough to take a few pictures.
+My husband spent the day driving me around Florence; he would stop and let me out long enough to take a few pictures.

-We stopped in the Marriott's parking lot to get a picture of The Father of Rock ‘n’ Roll, & Sam Phillips in Florence.
+We stopped in the Marriott's parking lot to get a picture of The Father of Rock' n' Roll, & Sam Phillips in Florence.

-The Father of Rock ’N’ Roll
+The Father of Rock' N' Roll

 Sam Phillips fell in love with the miracle of sound and the unifying power of music.
-Moving to Memphis, Tennessee, he embraced the beauty of the blues with his early recordings of Howlin Wolf, B.B.
-King, and other delta artists.
-In 1951 the maverick producer cut the first “Rock ’N’ Roll” record, “Rocket 88.”
-Three years later he revolutionized American music with his discovery of the dynamic Elvis Presley.
-His credo was passionate conviction, originality, and individuality in the extreme.
-His Sun Record label unleashed the earth-shaking rule-breaking sounds of Johnny Cash, Carl Perkins, Jerry Lee Lewis, Roy Orbison, and Charlie Rich.
-“Rock ’N’ Roll is the freedom of the rhythm of the soul.”
-He once said, “And I was looking for that little piece of soul magic.”
+Moving to Memphis, Tennessee, he embraced the beauty of the blues through his early recordings of Howlin' Wolf, B.B.
+King, and other Delta artists.
+In 1951, the maverick producer cut the first "Rock' N' Roll" record, "Rocket 88."
+Three years later, he revolutionized American music with his discovery of the dynamic Elvis Presley.
+His credo was passionate conviction, originality, and extreme individuality.
+His Sun Records label unleashed the earth-shaking, rule-breaking sounds of Johnny Cash, Carl Perkins, Jerry Lee Lewis, Roy Orbison, and Charlie Rich.
+"Rock' N' Roll is the freedom of the rhythm of the soul."
+He once said, "And I was looking for that little piece of soul magic."

 Sam Phillips in Florence

 Sam Phillips had a vision.
 It sprang from the land.
 It sprang from the river.
-Long after he had achieved fame and worldwide recognition he always spoke of Florence as the birthplace of his inspiration.
+Long after he had achieved fame and worldwide recognition, he always spoke of Florence as the birthplace of his inspiration.
 He pointed toward the people he had grown up with, the family upbringing he had enjoyed, and the freedom he had learned to cherish in Alabama.
 His great heroes were from the place of his birth and often of the humblest origins.
-He loved, as he always said, "the soil, the water, the trees, and the beautiful Tennessee River.”
-He learned from his father how to plow behind a mule, but he told the world to always seek that unplowed row.
+He loved, as he always said, "the soil, the water, the trees, and the beautiful Tennessee River."
+He learned from his father how to plow behind a mule, but he told the world to continuously seek that unplowed row.

 Above text by Peter Guralnick.

-We stopped on Veterans Drive so I could take a picture of the Florence Wagon Works Marker, it was very worn.
+We stopped on Veterans Drive so I could take a picture of the Florence Wagon Works Marker; it was very worn.

 Florence Wagon Works

-East Florence Historica District
+East Florence Historic District

 We stopped on Veterans Drive behind the Hampton Inn so I could take a picture of the John McKinney marker.

-John McKinney Associate Justice US Supreme Court
+John McKinney, Associate Justice, US Supreme Court

-Original Site of Fame Recording Studios early 1960s
+Original Site of Fame Recording Studios, early 1960s

 Following the limited success, the partnership dissolved.
 Rick Hall took the publishing company and FAME name in return for the studio equipment.
 He relocated the studio to an empty tobacco warehouse in Muscle Shoals.
 His next recording of "You Better Move On" by Arthur Alexander was acclaimed as the Shoal's first worldwide bestseller.
-Over the next several decades FAME recording studios became one of the most successful producers of rhyme and blues, pop, and country in the world.
+Over the next several decades, FAME recording studios became one of the most successful producers of rhythm and blues, pop, and country in the world.
 Rick Hall became known as the "Father of the Muscle Shoals Sound".

-Original Site of Fame Recording Studios early 1960s
+Original Site of Fame Recording Studios, early 1960s

 St Joseph Catholic Church 1898